Carrie Nation: Kansas Crusader

 This is the arm of God.
 I have come to save you men from a drunkard's hell.— Carry Nation as she attacked the saloon in Wichita, Kansas

-Memorabilia on Amazon Featuring Carrie Nation
+Memorabilia Featuring Carrie Nation

 The visual of Carrie Nation with a Bible in one hand and a hatchet in the other was a great PR move.
 It sure sticks in your mind.
 The activist became famous for smashing up whiskey barrels and terrorizing saloons.
 Later the Women's Christian Temperance Movement sold miniature hatchet souvenirs to bail her out of jail.